RoseSecurity/ScrapPY/README.md

 - [x] Search for high-entropy data
 - [ ] Search for path-like data
 - [ ] Implement image OCR to enumerate data from images in PDFs
+- [ ] Allow for processing of multiple PDFs